 The low-end graphics cards consume the power directly from the motherboard’s PCIe slots.
 But the mid-range & high-end GPUs need to be powered separately.

-When a graphics card consumes more than 75W power, it must be powered separately.
+A graphics card must be powered separately when it consumes more than 75W power.
 Modern Power Supplies come with all the PCIe cables, such as 6-pin cable (75W), 8 Pin Cable (150W), and 12-pin cable (600W).

-In this kind of scenario, users try to use some kind of adapter like Molex to PCIe, but using this adapter can limit your GPU’s overall performance.
+In this kind of scenario, users try to use some adapter like Molex to PCIe, but using this adapter can limit your GPU’s overall performance.

 Let’s understand this in-depth-